deminimis/minimalimageviewer/README.md

    - **Move/Resize**: Drag window or edges (non-full-screen).
    - **Exit**: Esc or right-click → "Exit."

 3. If you are having difficulties setting as your main image viewer, see [setting as default viwer](https://github.com/deminimis/minimalimageviewer/blob/main/Instructions/Default%20Viewer.md).

+## To-Do
+- [ ] Move picture indepedently inside the window.
+- [ ] Video support, retaining minimalist function with play, pause, and a slider, with wide support for different types of videos.

 ## Technical Highlights